-financed instead through progressive taxation, the effect would be to distort downward educational attainment at the top, reducing both economic efficiency and the country's comparative advantage.
-In practice, many public investments in education already accrue to the top, particularly in the US (for instance, tax credits for higher education).
 Absent fundamental structural reforms, simply increasing public spending on education therefore could exacerbate underlying inequality, and thus protectionist pressure, consistent with our previous findings in a static setting in Blanchard and Willmann (2016).

 3. What matters in the long run is whether or not less-skilled workers are able to catch up to the overall economy.
 The long-run consequence of the macroeconomic shock, whether the tariff eventually will fall via overshooting or rise via escalation, hinges on the sign of $\frac{d\Delta(p)}{dp}$.
 If a rising skill premium induces and enables individuals at the bottom of the income distribution to increase education enough that their human capital levels start to catch up with the rest of the economy, so that $\frac{d\Delta(p)}{dp} > 0$, then as soon as workers have an opportunity to move up the educational ladder, the initial protectionist surge will begin to reverse and inequality will decline.
-But if instead $\frac{d\Delta(p)}{dp}(p) < 0$, then inequality, and thus the demand for tariff protection, will continue to rise after the initial protectionist surge - even though education will be uniformly higher than in the initial steady state.
+But if instead $\frac{d\Delta(p)}{dp}(p) < 0$ (i.e. the median falls further behind), then inequality, and thus the demand for tariff protection, will rise after the initial protectionist surge despite the universal increase in education relative to the initial steady state.

 Domestic economic policies can influence the sign of $\frac{d\Delta(p)}{dp}$.
 Starting from a protectionist surge, progressive reforms in education would speed convergence to a new, lower steady state tariff.
-Conversely, spending cuts that reduce opportunities for low-skilled workers or regressive changes in the tax code would have the opposite effect, and could even shift the long run equilibrium from protectionist overshooting to escalation.
+Conversely, spending cuts that reduce opportunities for lowskilled workers or regressive changes in the tax code would have the opposite effect, and could even shift the long run equilibrium from protectionist overshooting to escalation.